BrianInGermany/briankennethmusic/README.md

 Born in the midwest metropolis of Indianapolis, Brian Kenneth grew up in Virginia and Florida, USA, and has been living and playing music in Germany since 2008.
 For the past four years, the German-Irish American has been playing Appalachian folksongs and Irish pub tunes to the folk fans of the Rhine-Main-Area.

 ## Upcoming Gigs
-- [Folk Session at Irish House Offenbach](https://mainandwine.eu/events), Sunday, 23 Jan.
-2022, Ernst-Griesheimer-Platz 7, Offenbach
+- [Folk Session at Irish House Offenbach](https://mainandwine.eu/events), final Sunday of every month, 7pm, Ernst-Griesheimer-Platz 7, Offenbach

 ## Press
 - ["Ein Lagerfeuer mitten in Darmstadt"](https://www.echo-online.de/freizeit/kunst-und-kultur/musik/ein-lagerfeuer-mitten-in-darmstadt_22032124), article in the Darmstädter Echo from 1 August 2020